gardaa/Ptracer-tutorial/ptracer/intro.md

 Some basic Python knowledge is recommended to easier understand and follow the tutorial.
 In addition, some knowledge of Linux is also recommended to better understand how the OS deals with system calls, which is a central aspect of the tutorial.

 ## Overview of Steps
+1. Ptracer Architecture
-1. Conda installation and creation of Ptracer environment (Optional)
+2. Conda installation and creation of Ptracer environment (Optional)
-2. Ptracer installation
+3. Ptracer installation
-3. Simple example
+4. Simple example
-4. More advanced example (Filtering)
+5. More advanced example (Filtering)
-5. Conclusion
+6. Conclusion

 ## Motivation
 Monitoring is an important part of DevOps, as it ensures good performance and reliability.
 This is achieved by tracing a code base and its flows, identifying potential bugs and failures to avoid a negative impact on performance and other factors at an early stage.